abhishek-paliwal/2020-LEELA-RECIPES/content/Makai-Ka-Dhokla.md

 recipeInstructions:
-  - recipeInstructionsTitle: "How to make pyaaz pakoda batter:"
+  - recipeInstructionsTitle: "XX How to make pyaaz pakoda batter:"
     recipeInstructionsList:
     - "Cut onions into thin slices.
 Open all the layers using fingers.
 Transfer them to a mixing bowl. safdsa fwswf saf safds s"
     - "Cut onions into thin slices.
 Open all the layers using fingers.
-Transfer them to a mixing bowl."
+Transfer them to a mixing bowl.
+XX"
-  - recipeInstructionsTitle: "How to make pyaaz pakoda batter:"
+  - recipeInstructionsTitle: "YY How to make pyaaz pakoda batter:"
     recipeInstructionsList:
     - "Cut onions into thin slices.
 Open all the layers using fingers.
 Transfer them to a mixing bowl."
     - "Cut onions into thin slices.
 Open all the layers using fingers.
-Transfer them to a mixing bowl."
+Transfer them to a mixing bowl.
+YY "

 ---